Ericsson/CodeCompass/webgui-new/README.md

 WEBSERVER_PATH=
 ```

-After, this, you can run the development server with:
+After this, you can run the development server with:

 ```bash
 npm run dev